russrimm/CopilotStudioWalkthroughs/IssueTAP.md

 ## Step 5: Create a Copilot Studio Agent

 1. Navigate to [Microsoft Copilot Studio](https://copilotstudio.microsoft.com/)
-2. Click "New" and select "Copilot"
+2. Click "New Agent"
-3. Enter a name for your copilot (e.g., "Password Reset Assistant")
-4. Select your language and click "Create"
+3. Select your language and click "Create"
-5. In the agent configuration:
+4. In the agent configuration:
    - Go to "Settings" > "Security"
    - Set authentication to "None" (as we'll handle authentication within our flows)
+5. Rename your Copilot Studio agent (e.g., "Password Reset Assistant")

 ## Step 6: Create a "Reset my Password" Topic